 Technological disruptions over the last few decades have changed how we communicate, talk, make purchases, and do business.
 Emerging technologies in the financial services industry have consistently disrupted how consumers interact with their money, what they expect from financial institutions, and how those organizations operate.
 Today, new technologies make processes easier, more efficient, reduce errors, improve communication, and change how consumers see and interact with money.

 Most importantly, financial institutions can greatly benefit from these technologies.
-Emerging trends in financial services like chatbots and automation reduce man-hours, improve the quality of customer relationships, and improve profitability.
-While the impact of technology on financial services will differ based on the technology, you can likely adopt and greatly benefit from many of them.
+Emerging technologies in the financial services industry like chatbots and automation reduce man-hours, improve the quality of customer relationships, and improve profitability.
+While the impact of new technology in financial services will differ based on the function, you can likely adopt and greatly benefit from many of them.

-Expect these financial services technology trends described below to become part of your institution’s technology stack, if they aren’t already”.
+Expect these trends in emerging technologies for financial services described below to become part of your institution’s technology stack, if they aren’t already.

 Digital Experience Platforms